clang88/photobooth-app-plugins/README.md

 3. **Set up local photobooth-app**:
    The dev dependencies include `photobooth-app` configured to install from PyPI.
-   To test manually, simpy run `uv run photobooth` from the `photobooth-data` directory in the root of this repo (you will need to create it first)
+   To test manually, simpy run `uv run photobooth` from the `photobooth-data` directory in the root of this repo (you will need to create it first; don't forget to link `src` to `plugins` in the directory)

 ## Testing